AdityaGulia007/AdityaGulia007/README.md

 Computer languages: Python

 💡 My Projects
-Here are a few projects I've been working on:
+Here are a few projects I've been working on or worked on:
 Project 1: Active Directory Project(Home Lab)

 Project 2: T-Pot Honeypot Project

 💬 Quote